coronensis/tort/playground/readme.txt

 -----------------------------------------------------------------
 2.)
 Record a trace of the program execution to the file trace.txt
 -----------------------------------------------------------------

-Note that the trace file gets HUGE _really fast_.
+Be aware that the trace file gets HUGE _really fast_.
 So make sure you have enough disk space or stop the simulation in time

 # make trace